stadt-bielefeld/bielefeldGEOCLIENT/README.md

 ## Development

-To learn how to configure an dev-environment please refer to the [readme for developers](./dev/README.md)
+To learn how to configure a dev-environment please refer to the [readme for developers](./dev/README.md)

 The source code is available at: https://github.com/stadt-bielefeld/bielefeldGEOCLIENT